 Welcome to a site dedicated to the trails found around the northern portion of Long Lake Provincial Park.
 Hopefully this site will provide you with some background on the Park and the trails found in it.
-The Park has become quite popular these days, thanks to the many mountain bikers who have been enjoying it for the past six years.
+The Park has become quite popular these days, thanks to the many mountain bikers who have been enjoying it for the past six years (this page was originally conceived in 2000).
 I believe that the first 'mountain bike inspired' trails first started showing up during the Fall of 1994/Spring 1995.
 It is no longer our "little secret".
 Too many bikers parking their cars at the trailhead have taken care of that.
 While it is true that a few people have enjoyed the park previous to the recent development of trails it is safe to say that they are responsible for the recent “popularization” of the park.
 Please keep in mind that the majority of this site is for and about the trails located in the northern portion of the park.
 Information about the rest of the park will be added as it becomes available.
 This portion comprises about 3% of the total parkland yet receives 90% of the traffic.

 While there are some who want the park to be closed off for few, if any to enjoy, most dog walkers, hikers, and mountain bikers have been enjoying the park in relative harmony since 1995.
 Through cooperation and responsible trail used it is hoped that this will continue.
 The more people out there enjoying a healthy out of doors lifestyle, the better.

 While those links may take you to Halifax, Nova Scotia, Canada they won’t do you very much good should you be in Halifax and looking for the park.
 Here is how to find the park from the Armdale Rotary: